Skip to content

 B vitamins are some of the most important nutrients you can increase for nerve health.
 CNS Neuroscience & Therapeutics explains, “Neurotropic B vitamins play crucial roles as coenzymes and beyond in the nervous system.
 Particularly vitamin B1 (thiamine), B6 (pyridoxine), and B12 (cobalamin) contribute essentially to the maintenance of a healthy nervous system.
 Their importance is highlighted by many neurological diseases related to deficiencies in one or more of these vitamins, but they can improve certain neurological conditions even without a (proven) deficiency.”

-Here are some food to consider adding to your diet:
+Here are some foods to consider adding to your diet:

 Omega-3 fatty acids are anti-inflammatory, and an important part of a healthy diet.
 A study on mice found that omega-3 fatty acids helped to speed up nerve regeneration and combat neuropathic pain.
 The Foundation for Peripheral Neuropathy says, “Essential fatty acids [are an] important component of cell membranes, myelin sheath that protects nerves.”